SangeethaS94/Fire-in-the-SandBox/README.md

 ## Connection to reality
 We have attempted to scale the model to reality.
 The estimated scales are as follows:
-- Horizontal Scale: 1:2550
+- Horizontal Scale: 1:117
-- Vertical Scale: 1:1040
+- Vertical Scale: 1:140
-- Time Scale: 1:1800 (1 second = 30 minutes) (This scale applies when FrameRate is 1.
-Time Scale to be adjusted based on the chosen FrameRate)
+- Time Scale: 1:FrameRate (FrameRate is the value chosen on the "FrameRate" slider in the application)

 However, these values are approximate and hence should be used with caution.